ajahne/blog/_drafts/2017-10-24-javascript-functions-part-2.md

 - [Link to example as JSFiddle](https://jsfiddle.net/0z3pyy27/2/)

+**What about other positions and players?**
+I leave that as an exercises for the reader/voice in my head to code up.

 ### Why/when would you use these functions?
 - **call/apply**
   - you want to reuse a previously defined function, such as for inheritance